 - Rainwater.
 Either through a leak or through vapor drive.
 This occurs when the sun hits a saturated wall and drives the moisture inward.

 - Sprinklers / artificial water sources.
 Occurs when sprinklers saturate an exterior wall, causing water to enter the wall and later retreat, carrying salts to the surface.

 - Water vapor.
 Airborne moisture forced through masonry walls can provide sufficient water to cause efflorescence.
 For example, during the winter months, warm, humid indoor air will move towards the cool exterior.

 Does efflorescence require an inspection?

 - Efflorescence itself is not a health problem.
-However, it is an indication of building’s failure to properly manage water.
-Therefore, if efflorescence is present, there is a significant chance mold growth or other moisture issues may be present.
+However, it is an indication of the building’s failure to properly manage water.
+Therefore, if efflorescence is present, there is a significant chance of mold growth or other moisture issues may be present.
 For example, while efflorescence on a garage floor will not cause a problem, the accompanying moisture can cause mold growth on items stored on the floor.
 If the problem is significant, contact a mold inspector or concrete waterproofing company.

 Project Report > Inspection for Efflorescence in a Basement

 - RH: 69% Temp: 69 deg F. CO2 = 650 ppm CO = 0 ppm